-We at A1 Talent! take Professional Talent Management seriously.
+We at A1 Superstars! take Professional Talent Management seriously.
 We are PROFESSIONAL because we work closely with our clients to insure satisfaction.
 We care about your career, because it is important to YOU!

 We are INTERNATIONAL in that we work with agents and casting professionals all over North America and the world.
 We will be able to get you contacts in places that most local companies can't.

 We also are PERSONAL, in that we know show business is not a 9 to 5 job.
 As our client you will ALWAYS be able to reach us either in person or via message, and we WILL call you back.
 We are always there to help.
 Whether you are a seasoned veteran or a beginner. you will find our service impressive.